edelvalle/django-triplets/README.md

 api.remove(("berlin", "located_in", "germany"))
 ```

-And it will cascade the over the inferred triplets; so "berlin", "spandau" and
+And it will propagate through the inferred triplets; so "berlin", "spandau" and
 "mitte" will be no longer *part_of* *germany*:

 ```python